 Jesus is saying that believing is the work of God, but to believe what?
-It is not only to believe in Jesus for salvation alone, but it is also to believe what Jesus speaks to you enough to cause you to act.
+It is not only to believe in Jesus for salvation alone, but it is also to believe what Jesus has spoken to you enough to cause you to act on that belief.

 This action is called working out your salvation, not to be confused with working FOR your salvation.
 Philippians 2:12&13 says, “…work out your salvation with fear and trembling; for it is God who is at work in you, both to will and work for His good pleasure.”